adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 };
 ```

-We can also have top to bottom and right to left to get the gradient in the opposite direction.
+We can also have top to bottom and right to left to get the gradient in the opposite diagonal direction.

 ```cpp
 constexpr std::array<r32, 9> GRAD_TBRL_3X3